Losing-To-Bugs/BrixColor/README.md

 Select "LegoDetectorFrameProcessor" and click Add.

-- Repeat this process For "ColorDetectorPlugins"
+- Repeat this process for "ColorDetectionPlugins"

 - Repeat this process and add "brixblenderv2-t1.mlpackage".
   - (Located in brixcolor-app/assets folder)